openconfig/featureprofiles/feature/experimental/gribi/otg_tests/programming_with_reload/README.md

     1. Deploy Setup#1 as above.

-    2. Validate traffic is passing over the primary path sending IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1` and validate that ATE port-2 receives the traffic after DECAP-ENCAP over the primary path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.
+    2. Send IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1` and validate that ATE port-2 receives the traffic after DECAP-ENCAP over the primary path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.

     3. Perform entire device reload.